-Purchasing either the Creating Flow with OmniFocus ebook or audiobook here at UsingOmniFocus.com provides you with multiple formats so you can read or listen where you like and how you like without restriction.
+Purchasing either the ebooks or audiobook here at UsingOmniFocus.com provides you with multiple formats so you can read or listen where you like and how you like without restriction.

-Presently, the book is not listed in iTunes, Amazon, or otherwise.
-This may change, though I have preferred the direct artist-customer connection the present method provides.
+Presently, the books are not listed in iTunes, Amazon, or otherwise.
+This may change, though I have preferred the direct artist-audience connection the present method provides.
 If you would prefer it sold by some other method, please drop me a line and send your vote.

 While I encourage you to purchase your own copy, some have asked about sharing between those living in the same household.

 I suggest using it as you would a physical book within the home.
 As long as you are not reading or storing it at the same time, then please feel free to share within the household.

 Requests to evaluate individual workflows are welcome.
 However, to do so adequately would take me some time.
 If you would like to hire me, please use the contact form to send me an inquiry.

 Throughout Creating Flow and Workflow Mastery I try to describe what I understand to be GTD concepts and what I believe to be my own deviations from them.
 But, Davidco does not endorse me, and I may not interpret everything they have to say perfectly.

 Do check out the book Getting Things Done.
 There are many task management methodologies out there.
 I find the best are those you can adapt to your own workflow.
 I’ve found the GTD method to be useful for myself.

 The second edition of Creating Flow with OmniFocus builds upon and enhances the concepts originating in the first edition.
 In it, you’ll find: